How Common Is HIV in Canada?

 How many people in Canada are living with HIV?

-Not everyone who has HIV knows their status, so the Public Health Agency of Canada uses the data they have to make an estimate.
-In 2018 they estimated that around 62,000 people in Canada were living with HIV
+Not everyone who has HIV knows their status, so the Public Health Agency of Canada uses the data they have to estimate prevalence.
+In 2020 they estimated that 62,800 people in Canada were living with HIV.

 How do HIV rates vary by province?

-Saskatchewan has the highest prevalence, at 16.9 people per 100,000.
-Indigenous people in this province face a huge burden of HIV, and Saskatchewan is the only province where most new diagnoses are among people who inject drugs.
+HIV rates are highest in Manitoba (13.9) and Saskatchewan (19), which have increased since before COVID.
+Indigenous people in these provinces face a huge burden of HIV.
+These are also the only provinces where most new diagnoses are among people who inject drugs.

 How do HIV rates vary by city?

 HIV rates can vary by city, and these numbers tend to be higher than in rural areas.
-The available data is usually for new HIV cases per year out of 100,000 (prevalence).
-The following numbers come from 2017 to 2019.
+The available data is usually for new HIV cases per year out of 100,000 (incidence).
+The following numbers come from 2017 to 2022.
+This is because some provinces have more recent public data compared to others.

-Cities tend to have a prevalence above their provincial average and the national average (5.6 per 100,000).
+Cities tend to have an incidence above their provincial average and the national average (4.7 per 100,000).

 Prince Albert has the highest recorded HIV rate of all Canadian cities at 56.4 per 100,000.